samathaluca/cloud9-ticketsales/README.md

 **The business goals** of this website are:
--To showcase the past success and credibilty of the band today.
+* To showcase the past success.
--To show the band is still compelling today.
+* To show the credibilty of the band in 2019 and evidence that they are still compelling today.
--To promote the band, in particular their concert ticket sales.
+* To promote the band, in particular their concert ticket sales.
 As bands now make less money from record sales than ever before , their concert ticket sales are crucial to them.
--To make it intuitively easy to buy tickets on impulse as simply as possible.
+* To make it intuitively easy to buy tickets on impulse as simply as possible.
--To provide an option to buy tickets in each of the local currencies of all the tour venues is included.
+* To provide an option to buy tickets in each of the local currencies of all the tour venues available.
 This should give immediate confidence and stop the barrier of currency exchange concerns.
--To all the buy tickets section to be reached quickly either by scrolling to or reaching instantly using the navigation bar links.
+* To allow the buy tickets section to be reached quickly either by scrolling to or reaching instantly using the navigation bar links.
--To give buying confidence by offering both the option of a)the major ticket selling sites in case buying from each separate arena's website can distracts the user with adverts for other events or sellout dates and potentially lose sales. or b) by linking to a few examples of the venues, but still ensuring that the user will link directly on to the relevant page to keep focus on The Who.
+* To give buying confidence by offering both the option of
+  * a)the major ticket selling sites in case buying from each separate arena's website can distracts the user with adverts for other events or sellout dates and potentially lose sales. or
+  * b) by linking to a few examples of the venues, but still ensuring that the user will link directly on to the relevant page to keep focus on The Who.
--Links to social media have been added but positioned after the opportunity to buy tickets but included to show profile and add interest.
+* Links to social media have been added but positioned after the opportunity to buy tickets but included to show profile and add interest.
--The site needs to go live before the start of the tour to ensure all venues are still available.
+* The site needs to go live before the start of the tour to ensure all venues are still available.
--Gathering details via the contact page will help promote future tours and be an indication of how the site has captured the interest of the users.
+* Gathering details via the contact page will help promote future tours and be an indication of how the site has captured the interest of the users.
--I researched the 25 most popular band websites and presented the user with all the most popular features to confirm with current UI expectations.
+* I researched the 25 most popular band websites and presented the user with all the most popular features to confirm with current UI expectations.

 **The customer goals**
 The users will be fans of the who or potential fans.
--As a potential fan I want to be reassured that the band is still relevant today.
+* As a potential fan I want to be reassured that the band is still relevant today.
 I need to know that the band is not jaded, tired and lacklustre.
-The first sign I would look for would be outdated information.
+* The first sign I would look for would be outdated information.
+I will be looking for recent information.
--As an older fan, I would like to see pictures to reminisce about the youthful thrill of the times and enjoy memories but if I have older, slower hardware and internet speed, immediacy would be important.
+* As an older fan, I would like to see pictures to reminisce about the youthful thrill of the times and enjoy memories but if I have older, slower hardware and internet speed, immediacy would be important.
--As a younger fan or potential fan I want to feel a sense of the band's past massive sense but also see some evidence of their current credibility as performers in spite of the band members ages.
+* As a younger fan or potential fan I want to feel a sense of the band's past massive sense but also see some evidence of their current credibility as performers in spite of the band members ages.
- -As a user, I want to be sufficiently engaged so that I am motivated to perform  action (listening to music or booking a concert tickets), so that I can achieve a goal (feeling good or enjoy an event).
+* As a user, I want to be sufficiently engaged so that I am motivated to perform  action (listening to music or booking a concert tickets), so that I can achieve a goal (feeling good or enjoy an event).
--As a user I will want to easily navigate the site, to find what I need efficiently with haste when I am short on time.
+* As a user I will want to easily navigate the site, to find what I need efficiently with haste when I am short on time.
--As a user I may be searching for information and images which are of interest to me.
+* As a user I may be searching for information and images which are of interest to me.
 I would like to see the past and present relevance of the band.
--As a user when looking at images I will subconsiously want to listen to famous tracks.
+* As a user when looking at images I will subconsiously want to listen to famous tracks.
 The audio mp3 audio files in the body of the site will be important for me to stay on the site.
--As a regular concert attender and live music lover, I want to buy my tickets fast from reliable sellers via an intuitive and visually comforting ordering process.
+* As a regular concert attender and live music lover, I want to buy my tickets fast from reliable sellers via an intuitive and visually comforting ordering process.
--Otherwise as an infrequent concert attender , I want to be persuaded that my money will be well spent and that I am not risking disappointment.
+* Otherwise as an infrequent concert attender , I want to be persuaded that my money will be well spent and that I am not risking disappointment.
--As a user, I want to understand the ordering process, so I know what steps to take next plus I want to order in my local currency so that I do not have to check exchange rates or find myself booking on foreign sites so having to phone abroad if my tickets do not arrive promptly.
+* As a user, I want to understand the ordering process, so I know what steps to take next plus I want to order in my local currency so that I do not have to check exchange rates or find myself booking on foreign sites so having to phone abroad if my tickets do not arrive promptly.
--As a fan I want a very simple contact form, so I can express my interest and learn about future tours or album launches.
+* As a fan I want a very simple contact form, so I can express my interest and learn about future tours or album launches.
--As a fan, I want to follow the band on social media, so I can keep up with their latest news.
+* As a fan, I want to follow the band on social media, so I can keep up with their latest news.
--As a returning visitor to the website, I want to be able to go straight to the relevant section of interest.
+* As a returning visitor to the website, I want to be able to go straight to the relevant section of interest.
--As a returning visitor to the website,  I want to be able to buy tickets again knowing I will not be phished (there is a whole industry dedicated to sites diverting from authentic ticket sellers- I know this from personal experience).
+* As a returning visitor to the website,  I want to be able to buy tickets again knowing I will not be phished (there is a whole industry dedicated to sites diverting from authentic ticket sellers- I know this from personal experience).
--As a returning visitor I want my previous familiarity with the site to minimise the time taken to book another ticket. -As a user I personally want to feel good about supporting musicians and song writers in their endeavours so that they remain motivated to tour and make new music for us to enjoy.
+* As a returning visitor I want my previous familiarity with the site to minimise the time taken to book another ticket.
+* As a user I personally want to feel good about supporting musicians and song writers in their endeavours so that they remain motivated to tour and make new music for us to enjoy.

 The features of the site have been developed with all business and user needs and desires being considered.